konradwrzeszcz/flashcards/TASK.md

     a.
 Task 32.1: (Data) Modify `dictionary.js` to structure topics under section keys (e.g., "Grammar", "Basics").
     b.
 Task 32.2: (JS) Update `populateTopicRectangles` to iterate through sections and then topics, creating section headers.
     c.
 Task 32.3: (CSS) Add styling for section headers in the topic selection view.
+33. Task 33: Display Structured Card Values as Tables
+    a.
+Task 33.1: (JS) Modify `displayCard` to detect tab characters in card values.
+    b.
+Task 33.2: (JS) If tabs detected, parse the value string into rows/cells and dynamically build an HTML `<table>`
+    c.
+Task 33.3: (JS) Set `innerHTML` of the card face to the generated table.
+    d.
+Task 33.4: (CSS) Add styling for tables, `th`, `td` within `.card-face` for readability and responsiveness.
+34. Task 34: Equalize Font Size for Table and Non-Table Card Content
+    a.
+Task 34.1: (CSS) In `index.html`, for the `.flashcard-table` CSS rule, remove the `font-size` property.
+Also, remove any `font-size` properties specifically targeting `.flashcard-table` within the media queries.
+This will allow the table text to inherit the font size set on `.card` or `.card-face`.
+Other table styles like borders and padding will remain.

 ## All relevant files